Samar962/INDUCTION-EXPERIENCE-FROM-ME/README.md

 ### 10:45am to 03:30am
 - After that our Principal sir<b>(SEHIJPAL SINGH)</b> motivated us to make the best use of this platform.
 The NSET Director introduced us to illustrious of this institution, emphassing its 68 years of  shaping brilliant minds
-- the <B>(HARPREET KAUR MAM)</B> Mam also  motivated the students. each and every students listened the mam very attentively.
+- The <B>(HARPREET KAUR MAM)</B> Mam also  motivated the students. each and every students listened the mam very attentively.

 # Day2 (RAI)  1st july 2025